JuanpeFO/jpfo.website-template/aboutme.md

 subtitle: A brief personal description
 ---

-My name is Ferran Aran, I am from Lleida and I love learning new skills.
+My name is Juan Pedro Fernandez, I am from Uruguay and I love learning new skills.
 Have a look at my background below!

 ### Education

-- Computer science degree at UdL (2019 - 2022)
-- Master in computer science at UdL (2022 - 2024)
-- PhD in RL applied to energy (2024 - present)
+- Biomedical Engineering at URV

 ### Experience
 - Research assistant on MILP at UdL (2022 - 2023)